 World hunger is caused by so much more than a shortage of food.
 Even in places where food is plentiful or can be grown, challenges like disasters, conflict or poverty prevent people from accessing it.

-People in poverty generally spend between 60 and 80 percent of their income on food, which can force them to prioritize feeding their families over meeting other basic needs or reaching long-term goals, like sending their children to school.
+People in poverty generally spend between 60 and 80 percent of their income on food, which can force them to prioritise feeding their families over meeting other basic needs or reaching long-term goals, like sending their children to school.
 If an emergency strikes, they may need to skip meals in order to cope financially — and the cycle of hunger continues.

 According to the Food Security Information Network, conflict and insecurity were primary drivers of food insecurity in 2017, alone accountable for putting 74 million people in need of urgent assistance.
 Climate change is also eroding existing efforts to improve food security.